-The report should set out the names of Directors and at least the top five (5) key executives (who are not also Directors) earning remuneration which falls within bands of \$\$250, 000.
-There will be no upper limit.
-Within each band, there will be a breakdown (in percentage terms) of each Director's remuneration earned through base/fixed salary, variable or performance-related income/bonuses, benefits in kind, and stock options granted and other long-term incentives.
-Companies are however encouraged, as best practice, to fully disclose the remuneration of each individual Director.
+The Company should name and disclose the remuneration of at least the top five (5) key management personnel (who are not Directors or the CEO) in bands of \$\$250,000.
+The Company need only show the applicable bands.
+There should be a breakdown (in percentage or dollar terms) of each key Management personnel's remuneration earned through base/fixed salary, variable or performance-related income/bonuses, benefits in kind, stock options granted, share-based incentives and awards, and other long-term incentives.
+In addition, the Company should disclose in aggregate the total remuneration paid to the top five (5) key management personnel (who are not directors or the CEO).

-For transparency, the report should disclose the same details of the remuneration of employees who are immediate family members (Le. spouse, child, adopted child, stepchild, brother, sister and parent) of a Director or the CEO, and whose remuneration exceed S\$150,000 during the year.
-This can be done on a no-name basis with clear indication of which Director or the CEO the employee is related to
+For transparency, the annual remuneration report should disclose the details of the remuneration of employees who are immediate family members (i.e. spouse, child, adopted child, stepchild, brother, sister and parent) of a Director or the CEO, and whose remuneration exceeds \$\$50,000 during the year.
+This will be done on a named basis with clear indication of the employees' relationship with the relevant Director or the CEO the employee is related to.
+Disclosure of remuneration should be in incremental bands of \$\$50,000.

-The report should also contain details of employee share schemes to enable shareholders of the Company to assess the benefits and potential cost to the Company.
+The annual remuneration report should also contain details of employee share schemes to enable shareholders of the Company to assess the benefits and potential cost to the Company.
 The important terms of the share schemes, including the potential size of grants, methodology of valuing stock options, exercise price of options that were granted as well as outstanding, whether the exercise price was at the market price or otherwise on the date of grant, the market price on the date of exercise, the vesting schedule, and the justifications for the terms adopted, should be disclosed.